NATIONAL FILET MIGNON DAY

 HOW TO OBSERVE #NationalFiletMignonDay

 Enjoy a nice evening with this Delicious Filet Mignon recipe, together with friends and family.
+Learn more about how to cook filet mignon or give a shout out to your favorite restaurant that serves the dish.
 Use #NationalFiletMignonDay to post on social media.

 We were unable to find the creator of National Filet Mignon Day.